ras0q/kaggle-leaderboard-updates/README.md

 # kaggle-leaderboard-updates

-Notify updates of Kaggle competition leaderboard
+Track and notify updates of Kaggle competition leaderboard